abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Co-sp.in: Default version with (3s, 3p) semicore states in valence.
     Can be used for GW.

-  * Co-sp-high.in: Smaller core radii for high accuracy calculations.
+  * Co-sp-high.in: Smaller core radii for high accuracy calculations e.g. in magnetic systems.
     Can be used for GW.

 ## Ni